UFUG2601-CPP-Programming/Fall2024Lab/lab05/README.md

 You can review the sample code for each type below to better understand their features and application scenarios.

-**Tail recursion example: check whether a string is a palindrome** In tail recursion, only recursive call is present at the end of the function.
+### Tail recursion example: check whether a string is a palindrome

+In tail recursion, only recursive call is present at the end of the function.

-This problem can be addressed using the following tail recursive function.
+A tail-recursive function can be implemented to check whether a string is a palindrome.

 **Hint**: A palindrome is a word, phrase, number, or other sequence of characters that reads the same forward and backward (ignoring spaces, punctuation, and capitalization).

 For example:

 Words: "radar," "level," "civic"

 Phrases: "A man, a plan, a canal, Panama!"

 Numbers: 121, 12321

 In this example, we will focus solely on the case where the input string is a word.